Urbint raises $20 million for AI that predicts power grid risks

 Urbint counts among its client base over 40 utilities and asset operators throughout North America, including National Grid, Southern Company, Con Edison, Exelon, Dominion, NiSource, and Xcel Energy.
 For one utility company with more than 3.6 million electric and 2 million natural gas customers across several states, Urbint claims its 14-day daily call volume predictions for nine service territories are consistently 85% accurate.

 Energy Impact Partners and Piva co-led the investment in New York-based Urbint, with Salesforce Ventures and National Grid Partners participating.
-The company declined to say one way or another, but it’s possible a portion of its fundraising will support future acquisitions and mergers.
+It’s possible a portion of its fundraising will support future acquisitions and mergers, though the 70-person company declined to comment.
 In October 2019, Ubint acquired Opvantek, a rival provider of risk-based asset management solutions for gas, electric, and telecommunications utilities.

 Some utilities are employing AI and machine learning to address the windfalls and fluctuations in energy usage resulting from the pandemic.
 Early evidence suggests load forecasting could ensure operations aren’t interrupted in the coming months, thereby preventing blackouts and brownouts.
-They might also bolster the efficiency of utility companies’ internal work processes, leading to reduced prices and improved service long after the pandemic ends.
+This might also bolster the efficiency of utility companies’ internal work processes, leading to reduced prices and improved service long after the pandemic ends.

+“Our vision is to build a world of zero safety incidents in the field,” said Urbint founder and CEO Corey Capasso.
+“In a time of aging infrastructure, climate change, and unprecedented challenges like the coronavirus pandemic, we’re seeing more and more utilities and infrastructure operators turn to artificial intelligence to reduce risk.
+This new funding will accelerate the development of our technology to enhance field worker safety and fuel our expansion into new verticals and geographies.”